mattdesl/budo-ball-example/README.md

 <sup>[(click for demo)](https://www.youtube.com/watch?v=cfgeN3G_Gl0)</sup>

-This is a small example of using [budō](https://github.com/mattdesl/budo) for rapid prototyping.
+This is a small example of using [budō](https://github.com/mattdesl/budo) and [budō-chrome](https://github.com/mattdesl/budo-chrome) for rapid prototyping.

 To test: